Sanford and Son: Production notes

-Although Foxx was still absent for production of the first three shows of Season 4, NBC aired his return as the season premiere and delayed showing the previously taped episodes.
+Although Foxx was still absent for production of the first three shows of season 4, NBC aired his return as the season premiere and delayed showing the previously taped episodes.
 In 1977, rival network ABC lured Foxx away with a large sum to host his variety show, The Redd Foxx Comedy Hour, ending Sanford and Son, which had been gradually declining in the ratings.
 The media reported that the dispute between Foxx and NBC was over the lack of a dressing-room window.

-An exterior shot of the NBC Burbank lot was featured in the Season 5 episode "Steinberg and Son".
+An exterior shot of the NBC Burbank lot was featured in the fifth-season episode "Steinberg and Son".
 The storefront, seen only in the opening credits, stood at 10659 West Magnolia Boulevard in North Hollywood, nearly 16 miles from the Sanfords' fictitious 9114 South Central Avenue address in Watts.
 This same storefront, minus the "Sanford and Son" sign, can also be seen in Emergency! in a 1973 episode titled "Alley Cat".

 The pickup truck depicted in the series is a 1951 Ford F1.
 It was purchased at auction after the series ended and was later leased back to NBC for the spin-off shows Sanford Arms and Sanford.
 It has changed hands a few times over the years, eventually purchased by a real-life junk dealer, Donald Dimmitt of Dimmitt's Auto Salvage, in Argos, Indiana.
-In 2014, the truck was purchased from Dimmitt's by Tim Franko and Jeff Canter, owners of BlueLine Classics, a classic car dealership in North Royalton, Ohio, who restored the truck to its true condition as seen on the TV series and currently display it in the dealership's showroom.
-It has since been on display in locations within Cleveland.
+The truck was later purchased by a classic car dealership in North Royalton, Ohio, where it remained in 2026.

 Theme music

 Titled "The Streetbeater", the theme music was composed by Quincy Jones through A&M Records and released on record in 1973.
 Although the song did not reach Billboard status, it has maintained mainstream popularity and is featured on Jones' greatest-hits album.
-The song has been featured on series such as Scrubs and The Simpsons.
+The song has been featured on series such as Scrubs, Family Guy and The Simpsons.

 Daytime reruns

-The series was rebroadcast on NBC from June 14, 1976 to July 21, 1978.
+The series was rebroadcast on NBC from June 14, 1976, to July 21, 1978.
+The show initially debuted at 10:00am, to replace High Rollers, and marked the first daytime sitcom rerun on NBC since the removal of Make Room for Daddy reruns from the schedule in 1965, where it ran alongside the debuts of The Fun Factory and The Gong Show, but after the debut of the game show Card Sharks, which ran on the 10:00am timeslot, it moved to noon, where it ran until it was cancelled to make room for America Alive!.